-Welcome to Illinois Inspirations, a site open to all ORACL members and dedicated to mental health and wellness.
+Welcome to Illinois Inspirations, a site open to everyone in Illinois seeking to enhance their mental health and wellness.
 We are glad you visited and hope you are pleased with what you see.
-We strive to bring you a hopeful and positive blog and welcome your posts.
+We strive to bring you hopeful and positive messages and welcome your posts.
 The Open Forum is a place you can post to directly.
-At this point, material for the other categories must be submitted to us because of space limitations.
-Please remember all postings must have a positive aspect.
-We do reserve the right to remove any material that is objectionable.
-For questions, please email email@example.com.
+Material for the other categories must be submitted to me via email due to space limitations.
+Please be sure all postings have a positive aspect.
+For questions, please email Kenneth.firstname.lastname@example.org

 Let us give thanks

 The Pilgrims made seven times more graves than huts.
 No Americans have been more impoverished than these who, nevertheless, set aside a day of thanksgiving. ~H.U.
 Westermayer